nabilatajrin/Stanford-Online-Lagunita-Engineering-CS101-SP-Computer-Science-101-/README.md

 ### Code Writing: ###

-print is a function -- like a verb in the code
+* print is a function -- like a verb in the code
-Numbers within the parenthesis ( ... ) are passed in to the print function Multiple values separated by commas
+* Numbers within the parenthesis ( ... ) are passed in to the print function
+* Multiple values separated by commas
+* Syntax the code is not free form
+   -Syntax of the code is very limited and strict
+   -A reflection of the inner, mechanical/dumb nature of the computer